KillerCodeMonkey/graphql-pub-sub-with-initial-value/README.md

 ### Installation

-`npm install graphql-pub-sub-with-inital-value` or `yarn add graphql-pub-sub-with-inital-value`
+`npm install graphql-pub-sub-with-initial-value` or `yarn add graphql-pub-sub-with-initial-value`

 > This package has peerDependencies to `"graphql": "^14.3.1"` and `"graphql-subscriptions": "^1.1.0"`, which you have to install yourself.